Jiansen/Play20/README.md

 This project is forked from the [original Play repository](https://github.com/playframework/Play20) on 27 June 2013

-In this project, Akka actors will be replaced by TAkka actors.
+In this project, Akka actors in the library is replaced by TAkka actors.

-There will be two phases of evolution
-- TAkka actor with untyped Play APIs
-- TAkka actor with typed Play APIs
+All changes are listed at [here](https://github.com/Jiansen/Play20/blob/master/changes.md)

 We follow the Play [Testing Method](http://www.playframework.com/documentation/2.1.1/BuildingFromSource) to validate the TAkka port.